Manage DNS authorizations

 Delete a DNS authorization

 To delete a DNS authorization, complete the steps in this section.
-To delete a DNS authorization that is currently assigned to one or more Google-managed certificates, you must delete those certificates before you can delete the DNS authorization.
+To delete a DNS authorization that is assigned to one or more Google-managed certificates, you must delete those certificates before you can delete the DNS authorization.

 To complete this task, you must have the Certificate Manager Owner role on the target Google Cloud project.
+For more information, see Roles and permissions.

 gcloud